XpiritBV/ContainerWorkshop-Docs/Lab6-Kubernetes.md

 myapp-pod   1/1     Running   0          14s
 ```

 We have now directly created a pod, without using a deployment.
-Kill the Pod to simulate an application crash again:
+Kill the pod to simulate an application crash again:

 ```
 kubectl delete pod myapp-pod